thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 The manifest begins with declarations of the name, version and description of our extension.

-The *options_page* points to the HTML interface that allows the user to specify the URL of the SIRSI catalogue the extension will use for searches.
+The *options_page* points to the HTML interface that allows the user to specify the URL of the SIRSI catalogue the extension will search against.

 In the *browser_action* section, I reuse the [icon](https://developer.chrome.com/extensions/examples/tutorials/getstarted/icon.png) that Google provides in its <a target="_blank" href="https://developer.chrome.com/extensions/getstarted">Getting Started</a>